GMAT Time Management Tips and Tricks 2025

 Data Insights

-Measures ability to analyze and interpret data and apply it to real-world business scenarios.
+Measures the ability to analyse and interpret data and apply it to real-world business scenarios.
 Measures digital and data literacy.

 20 questions

-Different Types of Questions Asked in the GMAT Focus Sections
+Different Types of Questions Asked in the GMAT Exam Sections:

 Quantitative Reasoning